stevegt/grid-cli/v2/cache.md

 4. **Controlled Delegation**: Capabilities can be delegated (or propagated) to other threads, but the delegation is controlled by the kernel to prevent unauthorized access.
 This allows for flexible and secure sharing of resources within a system.

 By leveraging a capability-based security model, microkernels like seL4 ensure that access control is both fine-grained and secure, providing a robust foundation for building secure systems.

+#### Examples of Existing Microkernels

+1. **seL4**: As previously mentioned, seL4 uses a capability-based security model where the kernel maintains capability mappings but does not deeply involve itself in access control logic.
+Instead, it relies on the capabilities held by the user-level services to determine access rights.

+2. **Mach**: The Mach microkernel provides basic Inter-Process Communication (IPC) mechanisms and leaves most of the higher-level functionality, including access control, to user-space programs.
+The kernel does not have intrinsic knowledge of the permissions but enforces access controls passed to it via messages.

+3. **L4**: The L4 microkernel architecture also uses a minimalistic design philosophy, where the kernel provides basic mechanisms, and policy, including permissions, is implemented in user space.
+Access control is managed through capabilities issued and checked by user-space services.

+By delegating permission and access control management to microservers or user-level services, microkernel architectures can maintain a small and efficient core, allowing for easier verification and higher reliability.

+### Microkernel interaction with userland drivers

+- How do microkernels interact with userland drivers?
+Does the driver register with the kernel, or does the kernel load the driver as a part of the boot process, already knowing about the driver's address space and abilities?